salem-karim/MTCG/README.md

 Make sure you have Docker & Java Installed.
 Either run it with the run script or use your IDE\
 In Intelij make a new run config to build & run the Docker container\
-Make sure to map the port 5432:5432 and name it however you like\
+Make sure to map the port 5434:5432 and name it however you like\
+Or change the port in the [db.json](./src/main/resources/db/mtcg.json) file.\
 Then in the java run config make sure to run the docker config beforehand